-- Four essay questions in two to four double-spaced pages (Essay questions should be saved as .doc or .pdf and uploaded into online application or e-mailed to email@example.com):
+- Four essay questions in three to four double-spaced pages (Essay questions should be saved as .doc or .pdf and uploaded into online application or e-mailed to email@example.com):

 - What factors contribute to your decision to enter graduate school now?

 - What demonstrates your suitability for graduate study in this program and concentration?
+What subjects, theories, methods, case studies, etc. do you plan to study, and how will you approach them within our program?
 Build an argument for your admission.

 - What understandings should admission reviewers bring to a reading of your application?
-(What additional information or explanations seem important?)
+(What additional information, contexts or explanations seem important?)

 - Two letters of recommendation from professors in the College of Communication or in the major

 Application materials including the statement of purpose, writing sample, and resume, can be uploaded directly into the online application.
 Applicants also have the option of submitting the application without these items and emailing them separately to firstname.lastname@example.org.
 Students may request recommendations through the online application and track whether they have been submitted.